seznam/SuperiorMySqlpp/README.md

 # Status
 Currently, it is already used at Seznam.cz in production code with great results.

-The library is thoroughly tested and all tests are fully automated.
+The library is thoroughly tested on MySQL and MariaDB servers and all tests are fully automated.

 In future we are going to add more examples and documentation.